george-hawkins/arf-drone/notes-to-self.md

 * Dial over one to the function, press ENTER and dial down to _Screenshot_ and ENTER to select.

 No whenever you flip the momentary switch a screenshot ends up in the SCREENSHOTS directory on the SD card.

+To scale the resulting BMPs without any smoothing:

+    $ convert -scale 200% x.bmp y.png

+Note that BMP is a space inefficient format - even at up to 16 times multiplication the resulting PNG is still smaller than the original BMP.